AmirPasha25/batch-gradient-descent/README.md

 ## 🚀 What is Batch Gradient Descent?
 Batch Gradient Descent updates model parameters by looking at **all training samples at once**.
-It is the most stable version of gradient descent because it uses the complete dataset to compute the direction of movement.
+It is the most stable version of gradient descent because it uses the complete dataset to compute direction of  movement.

 ---